zgeaw/type-script-loader/README.md

 ### 热更新

-To enable `webpack-dev-server` HMR, you need to follow the official [webpack HMR guide](https://webpack.js.org/guides/hot-module-replacement/), then tweak a few config options for `type-script-loader`.
+To enable `webpack-dev-server` HMR, you need to follow the official [webpack HMR guide](https://webpack.js.org/guides/hot-module-replacement/), then tweak a few config options for `typescript-loader-webpack`.
 The required configuration is as follows:

 1. Set `transpileOnly` to `true` (see [transpileOnly](#transpileonly-boolean-defaultfalse) for config details and recommendations above).
 2. Inside your HMR acceptance callback function, you must re-require the module that was replaced.